 Does the College Monitor My Social Media Accounts?

-We use this information to respond with assistance if we can, or to retweet tweets mentioning the College.
+We use this information to respond with assistance if we can, or to share posts mentioning the College.
 Good or bad, we want to know what’s being said about the College.
 This information helps us evaluate our services so that we can better assist our students.

-Finally, although the College does not routinely monitor student social media sites, if a specific allegation of harassment, defamation, or threat of violence is reported, College officials may examine the posting.
-This is particularly true as to threats against members of the College community that may impact the safety or security of the College community.
-We take threats very seriously (as per our social media guidelines) and may report to law enforcement or disciplinary authorities as may be appropriate.
+Finally, although the College does not routinely monitor students' social media sites, if a specific allegation of harassment, defamation, or threat of violence is reported, College officials may examine the post.
+This is particularly true in regard to threats against members of the College community that may impact the safety or security of the College community.
+We take threats very seriously and may report to law enforcement or disciplinary authorities when appropriate.